cdgriffith/Box/README.rst

-   default_box      False     Act like a recursive default dict default_box_attr Box       Can overwrite with a different (non-recursive) default attribute to return camel_killer_box False     CamelCaseKeys become attribute accessible like snake case (camel_case_keys) box_it_up        False     Recursively create all Boxes from the start (like previous versions) box_safe_prefix  "x"       Character or prefix to prepend to otherwise invalid attributes box_duplicates   "ignore"  When conversion duplicates are spotted, either ignore, warn or error box_intact_types ()        Tuple of objects to preserve and not convert to a Box object
+   default_box      False     Act like a recursive default dict default_box_attr Box       Can overwrite with a different (non-recursive) default attribute to return camel_killer_box False     CamelCaseKeys become attribute accessible like snake case (camel_case_keys) box_safe_prefix  "x"       Character or prefix to prepend to otherwise invalid attributes box_duplicates   "ignore"  When conversion duplicates are spotted, either ignore, warn or error box_intact_types ()        Tuple of objects to preserve and not convert to a Box object